 A single height display of modules using Parola always has the Data In connector (DIN) on the right hand side, and modules are numbered right to left.
 This arrangement does not change in double height displays, with the first row designated as the lowest row of the display.
 Additional rows are stacked with the second row above the first, the third above that, etc.

 The square module type is the easiest to arrange, as modules can be placed touching side by side and top to bottom without any display gaps.
 In this case, the order of the modules should be contiguous, with the last module on the bottom row connected to the first module in the top row (shown in the figure at left).
-Additional rows would follow the same rising zig-zag pattern.
+This type of arrangement can be generalized for more rows, as additional rows would follow the same rising zig-zag pattern.
 In this arrangement, the matrices in every row remain in their ‘normal’ orientation.
 However, care needs to be taken to ensure a reliable connection between the end of one row and the start of the next – bad wiring here has been the cause of many reported problems.

 The rectangular module type is more problematic.
 Modules cannot be stacked in the same way as before as this would leave a gap between the rows of LED matrices.
 The only practical arrangement is to fold the row back on itself so that the tops of the matrices are touching and the protruding part of the rectangle is pointing down in the lower row and up in the upper (figure at right).
 The stacking continues in the same snaking pattern for additional rows.
 In this configuration the matrices in the top row are effectively flipped upside down and numbered back to front compared to the ‘normal’ orientation.
 This needs to be compensated for in software (see below).